• Skip to primary navigation

 • When you fry the freekeh in ghee, add the spices in as well in order to maximize their flavor.

 • Fry the nuts last and pour them over the dish with the melted ghee.
-The nuts will be super crunchy, and the sizzling sound they make when they hit the freekeh is SO satisfying.
+The nuts will be super crunchy, and their sizzling sound when they hit the freekeh is SO satisfying.

-• I usually don't measure the liquid to freekeh ratio.
+• I usually don't measure the liquid-to-freekeh ratio.
 The way I do it is to completely cover the freekeh in liquid and boil it covered for around 35-40 minutes.
-If the liquid is absorbed and the freekeh isn't cooked through yet, then I'll just add a little more and cook until it's light and fluffy.
+If the liquid is absorbed and the freekeh isn't cooked through yet, then add a little more and cook until it's light and fluffy.

 Equipment